sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 ### Security

-- Registered farmers will be allowed to place an order.
+- Registered user will be allowed to place an order.
 - Sensitive data will always be transmitted with encryption.
 The system will internally maintain a secure communication channel between servers (web servers, application servers, database servers).

 ### Reliability